Grand Canyon Rafting Tours

 The Grand Canyon, spanning 1,900 square miles contains more than 275 miles of the powerful Colorado River—the canyon’s creator.
 Explore the canyon and its river with an amazing adventure that combines sightseeing via air, water, and land.
 The airplane, air-conditioned for your comfort, boasts large windows for the best viewing experience.
 The one-hour flight provides spectacular views of the canyon’s Eastern Rim, which includes the Colorado River as well as Lake Powell, a four hundred foot deep man-made lake.

 Upon arriving in Page, you will be given a boxed breakfast.
-After which, you will take a seat in an awaiting 4-wheel drive vehicle and venture off for a 90-minute guided tour through an Antelope Slot Canyon.
-Hosted by a Native American guide, the tour winds through the stunning canyon, named for the herds of pronghorn antelope that once roamed throughout.
+After which, you will take a seat in an awaiting 4-wheel drive vehicle for a 15 minute drive to Antelope Slot Canyon.
+From here, you will venture off for a ¼ mile guided tour on foot through Antelope Slot Canyon (guided tour is approximately 45 minutes) Hosted by a Native American guide, the tour winds through the stunning canyon, named for the herds of pronghorn antelope that once roamed throughout.
 Transfer from land to river, embarking on a smooth water rafting trip along the Colorado River as you follow the route of Major John Wesley Powell through Glen Canyon.
 Enjoy your “bistro lunch” while traveling 15 miles downstream in a motorized raft.
 Additionally, you will enjoy a stop to view the canyon’s ancient rock writings, also known as petroglyphs.
 The rafting tour ends at historic Lee’s Ferry.

 This trip operates seasonally and is an all-day adventure that lasts approximately 12 hours.
 To inquire on availability and reservations please contact our central reservations department at 1-888-297-2757.